BillyGe00/CALM/README.md

-# CALM — Calendar Agent Evaluation Suite
+# CALM — Calendar Agent For Life Management

 This repository provides CALM, an evaluation platform for calendar-scheduling agents.
 It includes an automated benchmark harness, a green evaluator agent that instruments persona-aware and feasibility checks, a white agent interface (system under test), curated data/tasks, and tooling to run reproducible multi-trial evaluations.